bbauska/meta-react-basics/README.md

 have different advantages, so you should become familiar with each of them.

-By the end of this section (4), you&apos;ll be able to describe the syntax differences for using **event handlers** in HTML and React.
+By the end of this section (4), you'll be able to describe the syntax differences for using **event handlers** in HTML and React.
 You will also know how to explain HTML **function call** and React **component inclusion**, and discuss the advantage of the component level of control.

-Suppose you&apos;re a developer working on a React app and you need to create a button that will trigger an event when a user clicks on it.
+Suppose you're a developer working on a React app and you need to create a button that will trigger an event when a user clicks on it.
-With that scenario in mind, let&apos;s examine some codes that accomplishes this in plain HTML.
+With that scenario in mind, let's examine some codes that accomplishes this in plain HTML.

 You might open a tag called button with the ID **js-btn**.
 You then